 - How The Landing and Dock Street Got Their Names (It's for the Same Reason) by Shane G.posted on August 10, 2012 on Visit Fort Wayne blog.

 - Photo of an 1883 cornerstone origin just off of Harrison (under the RR elevation) between Columbia and West Superior was discussed August 19, 2018 on You are positively from Fort Wayne, if you remember...
-Closed group on Facebook.
+Archived and Closed group with over 20,000 members on Facebook.

 - Read more in Can The Landing's luster be restored?
 Downtown Trust is buying properties there and will seek developer by Kevin Leininger was published March 15, 2014 on The News-Sentinel newspaper